Health of your email list

 It is recommended to include the segment of customers who unsubscribed for practical reasons, as it gives you a more realistic overview.
 This can be done by adding another segment to the first position (in addition to the 6 segments), which will include only people who opted out.

-However, if you prefer not to have a seventh segment consisting of addresses without consent, you can always manually add a condition further specifying each and every segment, as shown in the example below.
-This will serve the same purpose and filter out people without consent.
+However, if you prefer not to have a seventh segment consisting of addresses without consent, you can manually add a condition specifying each segment, as shown in the example below.
+This will serve the same purpose and filters out users without consent.

 If you use the model recommended above, these will be your final segments:

-To see other tips for improving your email deliverability, read Email deliverability tips.
+For more tips on improving email deliverability, read Email deliverability tips.